-Exception: A 1⁄2 turn is allowed by bases as in a kick full basket.
+Exception: A 1/2 turn is allowed by bases as in a kick full basket.

-- C. Flipping, inverted or traveling tosses are not allowed. - D. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - E. Up to 2 tricks are allowed during a toss.
+- C. The top person in a toss must have both feet in/on the hands of the bases when the toss is initiated. - D. Flipping, inverted or traveling tosses are not allowed. - E. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - F. Up to 2 tricks are allowed during a toss.